nubificus/vaccel-docs/docs/user-guide/remote-example.md

 ## Overview

 As with the [VM case](vm-example.md), using the `vsock` plugin, allows us to run vAccel applications in remote Hosts.
-Figure 1 shows the execution flow: Our code resides in the `Remote Host`, and uses the `libvaccel-vsock.so` plugin, specifying the Host and Port parameters of the vAccelRT agent, running on the Host where the hardware accelerator resides; the vAccelRT agent, intercepts vAccel API operations, and issues calls to the vAccelRT library, that, in turn, translates these calls to the relevant, user-specified plugin.
+Figure 1 shows the execution flow: Our code resides in the `Remote Host`, and uses the `libvaccel-vsock.so` plugin, specifying the Host and Port parameters of the vAccel agent, running on the Host where the hardware accelerator resides; the vAccel agent, intercepts vAccel API operations, and issues calls to the vAccel library, that, in turn, translates these calls to the relevant, user-specified plugin.

 <figure>
   <img src="/img/vaccel-remote-flow.png" width="800" align=left />
   <figcaption>Figure 1.
 Remote application execution flow</figcaption>
 </figure>

-Section [Running the agent](#running-the-vaccelrt-agent) describes the process to run the agent.
+Section [Running the agent](#running-the-vaccel-agent) describes the process to run the agent.

-To proceed with this example, we need to install the [vAccelRT core library](binaries.md#install-vaccelrt-core-library)  in both machines, and:
+To proceed with this example, we need to install the [vAccel core library](binaries.md#install-vaccel-core-library)  in both machines,
+and:

-- the [vAccelRT agent](binaries.md#install-vaccelrt-agent) in the Host machine that holds the hardware accelerator,
+- the [vAccel agent](binaries.md#install-vaccel-agent) in the Host machine that holds the hardware accelerator,
 - the [VSOCK plugin](binaries.md#install-plugins) in the remote Host machine that we want to run our vAccel application.

-## Running the vAccelRT agent
+## Running the vAccel agent

-The `vaccelrt-agent` is just another vAccel application.
+The `vaccel-agent` is just another vAccel application.
 It consumes the vAccel API like any other app, with the additional value of being able to receive commands via `ttrpc`.
 So we need to include the path to `libvaccel.so` in the `LD_LIBRARY_PATH` variable, and specify the plugin we want to use via the